 Many language educators take the opportunity to use their skills to travel and to see different parts of the world.
-Depending on where you end up, the school may not have all of the teaching technology or materials (e.g, broadband, laptops, textbooks etc) that you’re used to.
-This can understandably come as a shock and forces teachers to rethink how they deliver lessons and the resources that they use.
+Depending on where you end up, the school may not have all of the educational technology or materials (e.g, apps, broadband, laptops, textbooks etc) that you’re used to.
+This can understandably come as a shock and forces teachers to rethink which language teaching methodologies they can use and the resources that they have available.

 In other settings, teachers may be presented with a strict curriculum or schemes of work that they must follow and resources that they must use.
 If you’re used to being creative in developing your own materials that are tailored to each class, then this type of environment can also present its own challenges for educators.

 8. Support and assistance